Table of content

 - Serve with unsweetened almond butter or sugar-free syrup.

-Tip: Pair with unsweetened almond butter for sustained energy.
+Tip: Pair with unsweetened almond butter for healthy fats and sustained energy.

 Per Serving: ~190 calories, low-GI, high fiber.